wurstscript/WurstScript/manual.md

 The initialization rules for Wurst are very simple:

 1. Inside a package initialization is done from top to bottom.
-	The initializer of a package is the union of all global variable static initializers (including static class variables) and all init blocks.
+	The initializer of a package is the union of all globale variable static initializers (including static class variables) and all init blocks.
 2. If a package A imports a package B, the initializer of package B is run before A's.
 3. If packages import each other, the order is undefined.